React Send Email Guide

 Add component into your app, pass some data

 The last step is implementation.
-Call your created function with the endpoint URL and actual data.
+Call the useSubscribeEmail function with the endpoint URL and actual data.
 HeroTofu will forward that data to your email.

 // Your imports...